yugabyte/yugabyte-db/docs/content/preview/develop/learn/architecting-high-availability.md

 Although failures are inevitable, you can design your applications to take appropriate action when statements fail to ensure they are highly available.

-YugabyteDB returns various error codes for errors that occur during transaction processing.
+YugabyteDB returns [standard PostgreSQL error codes](https://www.postgresql.org/docs/11/errcodes-appendix.html) for errors that occur during transaction processing.
 In general, the error codes can be classified into the following three types:

 1. __`WARNING`__ : Informational messages that explain why a statement failed.